betaflight/betaflight.com/docs/wiki/guides/current/SoftSerial.md

 - in the CLI, use `RESOURCE SOFTSERIAL_TX1 <pin>` to configure Softserial 1's Tx line.
 - Softserial can no longer be used for MSP connections.
 - Softerial now has a hard limit of 19200 baud.
-- the old `SERIAL_TX 11` CLI command is now used for LPUART1, and must not be used to configure SoftSerial

 :::